Whites Pictorial Reference of New Zealand Excerpt

 Page 122

 WAIROA (Borough).
 Pop.: 3440.
 Householders: 850.
 Area: 1603 acres.
 43m.
 NE of Napier.
 A riverside town approximately half-way between Napier and Gisborne, Wairoa serves the Wairoa County (Pop.: 7860.
-Area: 1373 sq.
-M.) The Wairoa River drains Lake Waikaremoana, 40m.
+Area: 1373 sq. m.)
+The Wairoa River drains Lake Waikaremoana, 40m.
 NW.
 There is a total of over 90,000 station cattle and 661,000 sheep grazing in the grassed hilly country.
 There is a large freezing works (Swifts) on the north bank of the river.
 A dairy factory has an output of 580 tons of butter each season while there is also a brick and pipe factory.
 To the north are Nuhaka (20m), Morere Springs (25½m.), a tourist resort set amid bush-clad surroundings, Mahia Peninsula and Opoutama, a seaside resort and the port of Waikokopu.
 Crayfish caught at Waikokopu are frozen and exported.
 To the south is Mohaka (27½m), where the east coast railway passes over high viaducts.

 Page 123

 NAPIER (City).
 Pop.: 20,100.
 Householders: 5409.
 Area: 2545 acres.
 168m NE of Wellington.
-Napier is the capitol of the Province of Hawke’s Bay and is one of New Zealand’s newer cities in two respects.
+Napier is the capital of the Province of Hawke’s Bay and is one of New Zealand’s newer cities in two respects.
 Elevated from borough status in 1950, it was rebuilt after a disastrous earthquake which practically demolished the business area and surroundings in 1931.
 Nature compensated for the disaster as, with the upward thrust of the earthquake, new areas became available for farming and residential settlement, and the city was rebuilt.
 Napier is the port for the extremely fertile Hawke’s Bay Province and is also the administrative headquarters of the Hawke’s Bay County (Pop.: 17,100.
-Area: 1747 sq.
-M.).
+Area: 1747 sq. m.).
 In the county, which includes Napier City, the suburbs of Marewa, Onekawa and Westshore, Hastings and Havelock North Boroughs and the town district of Taradale, there are a large number of industries.
 Sheep, dairying and cattle raising, with fruit growing and market gardening activities are carried out extensively.
 There are two freezing works, as well as an old-established tobacco factory.
 Wool is the main export of Hawke’s Bay, which is the largest crossbred wool centre, the yield being estimated at 45 million lbs.
 Six woolbroking firms operate in the Province and buyers from all parts of the world bid for the local clip.
 Livestock sales are among the largest in New Zealand.
 The largest fruit-producing districts in New Zealand are situated in the county and an average yield per apple tree is 4.75 bushels, the highest in the Dominion.
 Over 1¼ million bushels of first-grade fruit are harvested each year mainly in the Hastings district.
 The processing of fruit and vegetables, first established in 1936, now runs into millions of cans of fruit, vegetables and jam each year.
 Vegetable production from market gardening is in the vicinity of 20,000 tons and modern quick-freeze processing has been established.
 Wine is another important production from vineyards on the sunny slopes of the hills behind Napier and near Hastings.
 The Port of Napier is now the third largest exporting port of New Zealand and many overseas ships make their last loading there.
-Napier is a city of modern buildings with a Marine Parade \(in foreground) which is the scene of gay festivities during holiday periods.
+Napier is a city of modern buildings with a Marine Parade (in foreground) which is the scene of gay festivities during holiday periods.
 As a tourist and holiday resort, Napier draws many visitors from both Auckland and Wellington provinces, Wellington being 202m. by road and Auckland 296m.
-Overseas tourists visiting the thermal regions include Napier in their schedules and Taupo is 95m.
-And Rotorua 148m.
-Distant.
+Overseas tourists visiting the thermal regions include Napier in their schedules and Taupo is 95m. and Rotorua 148m. distant.
 Napier is well served with road, rail and air services linking with the main transport systems.
 The airport at Beacons was formerly the Ahuriri lagoon, but the sea-bed was lifted during the earthquake to make a perfect airfield.

 Page 124

 NAPIER.
-The overseas port, Breakwater Barbour, which lies close to the City, has been developed extensively during the past 15 years.
+The overseas port, Breakwater Harbour, which lies close to the City, has been developed extensively during the past 15 years.
 Over 300,000 tons of produce is shipped each year.
 Vessels of approximately 15,000 tons can work the port, the low water depth being 35 feet.
 The Bluff Hill with its bold cliffs immediately behind the Harbour Board offices is the best-known feature of this portion of Hawke’s Bay coast-line.
 Wool stores can be seen beyond the open reclaimed area, with the Inner Harbour, or Ahuriri Lagoon, to the rear.
 This area was under water prior to the 1931 earthquake but now nearly 8000 acres have been reclaimed and are being farmed for the Harbour Board by the Commissioner of Crown Lands.
 The undulating land beyond the expanding Napier City area contains the Wakarara, Kaweka and Te Waka ranges and is limestone sheep country.

 Page 125

 NAPIER.
 A comprehensive view of a portion of the business area (left) and the residences on Bluff Hill.
 These homes mostly command magnificent views of the Bay.
 The Public Hospital and several schools are also situated on the hill.
 While the land on Bluff Hill, known as Scinde Island, is undulating, the city business area and surroundings are on flat land.
 The streets of Napier are named after celebrated men of literature and poetry.
 Hastings Street, Tennyson Street and Emerson Street are some of the attractive main business thoroughfares.
-In the distance and on the right is portion of the Ahuriri Lagoon, now on 8000-acre block of farming land which was formerly the sea-bed.
+In the distance and on the right is portion [a] of the Ahuriri Lagoon, now an 8000-acre block of farming land which was formerly the sea-bed.
 The road to Gisborne and Taupo passes out to the extreme right and on the extreme left are the new suburbs of Napier South, Marewa and Onekawa, with Greenmeadows and Taradale beyond.
 In the distance are the Ruahine Ranges.

 Page 126